 At All Saints, we educate the whole child.
 The core curriculum includes daily instruction in math, English/language arts (reading, writing, spelling, vocabulary, grammar), religion, science, and social studies.
 We offer accelerated programs in math beginning in 4th grade and offer Honors track English/Language Arts classes in 6th-8th grade.
 We also have a Resource team that works with students who may need extra academic assistance, providing support to individuals and small groups.
 In addition to strong core curriculum, we provide weekly enrichment opportunities for all ages through our Physical Education, Art, Music, Spanish, Library, and STEAM classes.

 In fall of 2021, we opened a state-of-the-art STEAM lab, where our Kindergarten-8th grade student attend weekly classes.
 STEAM stands for Science, Technology, Engineering, Arts, and Mathematics.
 The STEAM program is centered on 21st century learning skills such as exploration, problem-solving, communication, and collaboration.
 The curriculum includes instructional learning launchers in eight disciplines (mechanics and structure, computer graphics, science and data acquisition, publishing and multimedia, alternative and renewable energy, robotics and control technology, circuitry, and computer simulation).
 STEAM instruction focuses on the process rather than the final product, teaching students that failure is a valuable learning experience.
-We are adding a broadcast studio
+In the 2023-2024 school year, All Saints added a broadcast studio to our STEAM curriculum.